Early Bird? Procrastinator? What Your Tax Filing Method Says about You

 2. The Procrastinator: Art Markman, a procrastination expert and professor of psychology at the University of Texas at Austin, says procrastinators engage in “avoidance motivation.”
 Just as Early Birds use fear to motivate, Procrastinators use fear to stagnate.
 If you put off going to the dentist, this is you.
 However, you’re not alone.
 According to Turbo Tax, a quarter of U.S. taxpayers wait until the final two weeks before the deadline to file.

 3. The Strategist: You have a plan and the taxes get done.
 Probably not on Day 1 or at the last minute, but that’s OK because, as mentioned, you have a plan.
 You like to go to a CPA or use a program like TurboTax.
 If you’re a to-do list kind of person, this is you.
+Strategists are often the ones finding discounts and deals to help them file their taxes.

 4. The Envelope Pusher.
 You have a taste for … danger.
-You look for any opportunity to take any deduction.
+You look for every opportunity to take any deduction.
 If you like to work the angles in a situation, this is you.
 Jeff Gardere, a clinical psychologist and contributor to HealthGuru.com, says you have more of an entrepreneurial spirit.
 Just don’t be one of the 4 percent in an IRS poll who said it was perfectly fine to lie to the government “as much as possible.”

 5. The Child at Heart.
 If you have your parents do your taxes, you may be delaying adulthood for as long as possible … or you have a parent who is a CPA.
+If mom or dad isn’t an accountant, it might be time to cut the apron strings.

 Whichever personality you are, happy filing and don’t forget about our TurboTax discount!